Client: UT Southwestern Medical Center

 Carneal Simmons Contemporary Art

-MYRIAD envisions a multiplicity of potentials, unfolding in time and space, connecting a place of healing and science to our celestial and molecular selves.
+MYRIAD connects a place of healing and science to our celestial and molecular selves.

 Experienced in developing artwork for health care facilities, Roney Studio approached this commission with a deep consideration of the function of the site as a psychiatric treatment center and the need for the artwork to articulate a sense of peace and tranquility while simultaneously serving to anchor the lobby space with a grand gesture maximizing visual impact.

-The durational experience of the artwork was also conceived to be uniquely sensitive to the experience of family members and patients, so much of whom’s time in the space is spent in a state of waiting.
+The durational experience of the artwork was conceived to be uniquely sensitive to the experience of family members and patients.
 By developing fluid, multilayered visual experiences, interactions between light and form respond to transitory movements, revealing themselves at different proximities and paces.
-Undulating views shift organic and ordered states of form to emphasize a kinetic experience physically engaging the viewer as it unfolds in time.
+Shifting views reveal organic and ordered states of form to emphasize a kinetic experience physically engaging the viewer as it unfolds in time.